Found in Far Away Places

 Found in Far Away Places is the seventh studio album by American metalcore band August Burns Red.
-It was released on June 29, 2015, through Fearless Records and was produced by Carson Slovak and Grant McFarland.
+It was released on June 29, 2015 through Fearless Records and was produced by Carson Slovak and Grant McFarland.
 It is their first release on the label.
+The album sold 29,000 copies in its first week debuting at number 9 on the Billboard 200.

 On December 7, 2015, the single "Identity" was nominated for a Grammy Award in the Best Metal Performance category, making it the band's first Grammy nomination.